CONSTITUTION CORNER - Article 17

 By Judy Leithe

-In 1621, what we now call Thanksgiving, was a three-day celebration and time for thanksgiving for the Pilgrims' successful harvest of corn after a harsh first year in New Plymouth.
-They were grateful for the help and friendship of the indigenous peoples of the Wampanoag Tribe.
+Thanksgiving is a unique tradition which started in the Plymouth Colony in 1621.
+It was a three-day celebration and time for thanksgiving for the Pilgrim’s successful harvest of corn after a harsh first year in Plymouth Colony.
+They were also grateful for the help and friendship of the people of the Wampanoag Tribe.

-The feast included days of hunting, fishing, and gathering of crops.
+The celebration included hunting, fishing, and gathering of crops.
 The feast consisted of roasted venison, goose, cod fish, lobster, grains, and apples.
-History does not suggest they had turkeys or potatoes, and if they had cranberries or pumpkins, they were simply mashed and eaten without the tasty benefit of sugar.
+History does not suggest that they had turkey and potatoes, and, if they had cranberries and various gourds, they were probably mashed and eaten without the benefit of sugar.

 In the midst of the Civil War, President Lincoln responded to Mrs. Hale’s letter and her suggestion.
-The following are excepts from the President’s Thanksgiving Proclamation":
+The following are excerpts from the President’s Thanksgiving Proclamation:”

 THANKSGIVING DAY 1863

 PRESIDENT OF THE UNITED STATES OF AMERICA

 The year that is drawing toward its close has been filled with the blessings of fruitful fields and healthful skies.
 To these bounties, which are so constantly enjoyed that we are prone to forget the source from which they come, others have been added which are of so extraordinary a nature that they can not fail to penetrate and soften even the heart which is habitually insensible to the ever-watchful providence of Almighty God…

 …It has seemed to me fit and proper that they should be solemnly, reverently, and gratefully acknowledged, as with the heart and one voice, by the whole American people.
-I do therefore invite my fellow-citizens in every part of the United States, and also those who are at sea and those who are sojourning in foreign lands, to set apart and observe the last Thursday of November next as a day of thanksgiving and praise to our beneficent Father who dwelleth in the heavens…”
+I do therefore invite my fellow citizens in every part of the United States, and also those who are at sea and those who are sojourning in foreign lands, to set apart and observe the last Thursday of November next as a day of thanksgiving and praise to our beneficent Father who dwelleth in the heavens…”